NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 4. Two (2) appropriately sized hose clamps for attaching your Node V3 to a mast (3/4” EMT conduit works well)

-IT IS VERY IMPORTANT THAT, BEFORE powering up your Nodes, you first attach antennas to the appropriate ports on the outside of the Node case.
-The 2.4GHz port is on the left, and the 434MHz port is on the right.
-If you are using the antennas shipped with your nodes, the longer one is the 2.4GHz antenna, and the shorter one is the 434MHz antenna.
+IT IS VERY IMPORTANT that before powering up your Nodes, you first attach antennas to the appropriate ports on the outside of the Node case.
+The antennas mount on the top of the Node case and point upward.
+The 2.4GHz port is on the RIGHT, and the 434MHz port is on the LEFT when viewing the Node from the front.
+You can double-check this by matching the proper SMA port to the proper radio—on the CTT Node, the 434MHz radio is the size of a postage stamp, while the 2.4GHz radio is tiny.
+If you are using the antennas shipped with your Nodes, the longer one is the 2.4GHz antenna, and the shorter one is the 434MHz antenna.

 How to connect the Node V3 to the Solar-rechargeable power supply